Daily Vanity Logo

 Types of Double Eyelid Surgery Available in Singapore

-As we mentioned, double eyelid surgery in Singapore can be performed using either non-incisional or incisional methods, or in other words, stitching and cutting.
+As we mentioned, this procedure can be performed using either non-incisional or incisional methods, or in other words, stitching and cutting.

 Non-Incisional Method: Stitching